 There were doubts about my ability in a car, so I got in touch with a driving school and their head instructor took me out for an advanced driving test over two days.
 I said, “Assess me and don’t pull any punches.”
 He did and I got 98%.
 Despite my success, I decided to change to an automatic car, just to make life that bit easier.

 Getting a Blue Badge was also a benefit – it means you can park nearly anywhere, which is great because I have to be very careful with my steps.
 I could easily trip and fall, and I don’t want to use a stick.
 I want to stay independent.

 The other hobby that is a bit difficult to do with my limited dexterity and movement is gardening.
 I was in the greenhouse yesterday and there are lots of little things I would have found easy to do a year ago that are now a struggle.
 Kneeling to pull out weeds is difficult, but I have knee pads now, which help.

 We’ve also bought some new machinery and have a gardener who does about four hours a week.
 I do miss the gardening though, as the physical side of it was one of the attractions – 'the green gym' as they call it.
-But because we live in the middle of the countryside, I still try and spend a lot of time outside as I know that’s good for you.
+But I still try and spend a lot of time in the garden.